 with Ruella Frank, Nancy McWilliams, Fabiola Maggio, Lynne Jacobs, Natasha Kedrova, Erving Polster, Margherita Spagnuolo Lobb, Miriam Taylor, Carmen Vàzquez Bandìn

-9 online seminars available on-demand, 45 hours
+9 online seminars, videos recordings available on-demand, for a total of 45 hours

 We are living at a crucial moment when all that we have previously learned seems not to be enough.
 The pandemic has worsened anxiety problems in our clients and has generated a huge need for psychotherapy.
 Our practice is fuller than ever; people need our help, they feel the negative impact of a collective trauma.
 Moreover, we ourselves are also experiencing this trauma, and we need to take care of ourselves in order to be able to take care of others.

 The pandemic has created new forms of suffering and new clinical needs that are important to be aware of in order to orient ourselves in various types of interventions.
 In this particular situation, our involvement in the collective trauma is a basic value for an empathic attitude towards our clients and their new suffering.
 The fragility that we share with our clients supports them to look for a real and human solution, which includes the limits of the situation as well as newly-generated hopes and intentionality.